sithmel/reliable-get/readme.md

 statsdKey|Key that statsd events will be posted to||No eventHandler|Object (see below) for logging and stats||No

-Example from Compoxure backend request:
+Example from a Compoxure backend request:

 ```js
 var options = {